COVID-19 Frequently Asked Questions

 What is the visitor policy at Nuvance Health?

 We continuously reevaluate our visitation policy as conditions change.
-Anyone planning to visit a Nuvance Health hospital should review the full visitation policy first to determine if they meet criteria for visiting and best prepare for their visit.
+Anyone planning to visit a Nuvance Health hospital should review the full visitor policy first to determine if they meet criteria for visiting and best prepare for their visit.

 The policy includes specific details for Danbury Hospital, New Milford Hospital, Norwalk Hospital, and Sharon Hospital in Connecticut; and Northern Dutchess Hospital, Putnam Hospital, and Vassar Brothers Medical Center in New York.